-By the beginning of the 1940 year, the final appearance of the B-2 engine was formed.
-It was a V-shaped 12 cylinder diesel engine with a cast 4 valve head, power bearing steel studs for greater strength and a centrally located fuel injector.
-Similarities were also observed with the aviation AN-1 (it was developed at TsIAM) in terms of the configuration of the connecting rod and piston group.
+By the beginning of 1940, the final appearance of the B-2 engine was formed.
+It was a V-shaped 12-cylinder diesel engine with a cast 4-valve head, power bearing steel studs for greater strength and a centrally located fuel nozzle.
+Traces of similarities with aviation AN-1 (it was developed at TsIAM) in terms of the configuration of the connecting rod and piston group.
 In both engines, the pistons were stamped aluminum with the main and trailed connecting rods, and the bearings were made with pouring with lead bronze.
 On the first B-2 prototypes, the connecting rods were forked and often broke, so it was decided to use trailed connecting rods with a slight divergence in the right and left blocks.

-In addition, with the AN-1 tank diesel engine is related by jet mixing, and is distinguished by its dimension.
-For B-2 it is 15 / 18 (piston stroke / cylinder diameter, cm), while for AN-1 this parameter is the ratio 18 / 20.
-Interestingly, the 15 / 18 dimension for a tank diesel was nevertheless taken from another aircraft gasoline engine, the M-100 designer V. Ya.
+In addition, with the AN-1 tank diesel is related to jet mixing, and is distinguished by dimensionality.
+In B-2 it is 15/18 (piston stroke / cylinder diameter, cm), and in AN-1 this parameter is 18/20.
+It is interesting that the dimension 15/18 for a tank diesel was nevertheless taken from another aircraft gasoline engine, the M-100, by V. Ya.
 Klimov.
 However, all of the above does not mean that the B-2 was born as an aircraft engine.
 It was originally a tank engine, which in many ways had to be designed according to the patterns of aircraft engine building, since there was simply no other methodological basis for high-speed diesel engines in the Land of Soviets.
-And in the 30's, only in aircraft engine building was a sufficiently high level of design and production of such complex equipment.
+And in the 30s, only in aircraft engine building was a sufficiently high level of design and production of such complex equipment.
 Therefore, Kharkovites had to seek help from the TsIAM design office, as already mentioned B-2: "obstinate horse" of the Soviet tank industry.
 In addition to the outstanding designer Timofei Chupakhin, Mikhail Petrovich Poddubny made an equally significant contribution to the technological development of production.
 At KhPZ, he is obliged to develop complex machining operations for crankcase parts, a head, a crankshaft, connecting rods, specific high-speed machining of plain bearings and core burnishing.
 In his memoirs, the chief designer of TsIAM, Professor, Doctor of Technical Sciences Aleksey Dmitrievich Charomsky writes that the technologist Poddubny often proposed solutions that were much more progressive than those that came to mind to the designers.

 Alexey Dmitrievich Charomsky